airpair/spinning-guide/post.md

 because of IP or code privacy, please record the beginning of the hangout then press "Stop broadcast" when you begin to cover sensitive information.
 - - -
-** Tip 3 ** Historically customers uncomfortable with / refusing to use video
-have caused problems.
+** Tip 3 ** Historically customers are uncomfortable with / refusing to use video have caused problems.
 Try flag if the customer has issues with
 @customer-service during onboarding (section 5) and not at the last moment.